DustinBS/Cross-Platform-Media-Attribution/README.md

 ## File Contents (Columns)

-Here's a brief overview of the columns in each file:
+Here's a brief overview of the columns in each file.
+This structure is designed to simulate the fragmented nature of marketing data and the technical hurdles in unifying it for analysis:

 **`sim_id_mapping.csv`**
 * `simulated_household_id_linear`: ID used in linear data (can be null).